bullbots/BullBotsLib/README.md

 to add all the parameters as private static fields in the top of your class.

 Once you do that, your drivetrain is ready to go.
-All you need to do is configure your motors (eg. `talon.configFactoryDefault()`), as that's not done for you.
+All you need to do is configure your motors (e.g. `talon.configFactoryDefault()`), as that's not done for you.

-You can also call `configureSmartDashboard()` in the constructor (as you can with anything that extends `Subsystem` from BullBotsLib) to get extra diagnositic information
+You can also call `configureSmartDashboard()` in the constructor (as you can with anything that extends `Subsystem` from BullBotsLib) to get extra diagnostic information

 ###### Swerve
 `SwerveDrivetrain` tries to make it as easy as possible to get started with Swerve.
-Each `SwerveModule` holds a `DriveController` and a `SteerController`, which seperates the control over a drive motor and steer motor for easy changes.
-These classes, and basic implementations are found under [frc.team1891.common.drivetrains.swervecontrollers](https://github.com/bullbots/BullBotsLib/tree/main/src/main/java/frc/team1891/common/drivetrains/swervecontrollers).
+Each `SwerveModule` holds a `DriveController` and a `SteerController`, which separates the control over a drive motor and steer motor for easy changes.
+These classes and basic implementations are found under [frc.team1891.common.drivetrains.swervecontrollers](https://github.com/bullbots/BullBotsLib/tree/main/src/main/java/frc/team1891/common/drivetrains/swervecontrollers).

 ### User Input ([frc.team1891.common.control](https://github.com/bullbots/BullBotsLib/tree/main/src/main/java/frc/team1891/common/control))
 ###### Triggers